-2936 The sequence of events is:
+3051 The sequence of events is:

-- 2937 1.
-The runtime invokes the acc_register_library routine from the library. - 2938 2.
-The acc_register_library routine calls acc_prof_register for each event to be monitored. - 2940 3. acc_prof_register records the callback routines. - 4.
-The program runs, and your callback routines are invoked at the appropriate events. - In this mode, only one tool library is supported.
+- 1. The runtime invokes the acc_register_library routine from the library. - 2.
+The acc_register_library routine calls acc_prof_register for each event to be monitored. - 3. acc_prof_register records the callback routines. - 4.
+The program runs, and your callback routines are invoked at the appropriate events. - 3057 In this mode, only one tool library is supported.

-2943 5.3.3.
+5.3.3.
 Runtime Dynamic Library Loading

-- A common case is to build the tools library as a dynamic library (shared object for Linux or OS/X, - DLL for Windows).
-In that case, you can have the OpenACC runtime load the library during initial- - 2946 ization.
-This allows you to enable runtime profiling without rebuilding or even relinking your ap- - 2947 plication.
-The dynamic library must implement a registration routine acc_register_library - 2948 as specified in Section 5.3.1 Library Registration. - The user may set the environment variable ACC_PROFLIB to the path to the library will tell the OpenACC runtime to load your dynamic library at initialization time:
+A common case is to build the tools library as a dynamic library (shared object for Linux or OS/X, DLL for Windows).
+In that case, you can have the OpenACC runtime load the library during initialization.
+This allows you to enable runtime profiling without rebuilding or even relinking your application.
+The dynamic library must implement a registration routine acc_register_library as specified in Section 5.3.1 Library Registration.

+The user may set the environment variable ACC_PROFLIB to the path to the library will tell the OpenACC runtime to load your dynamic library at initialization time: